Affine Lie algebras and a conditioned space-time Brownian motion in an affine Weyl chamber: introduction

 \section{introduction}

 In \cite{Defosseux} we have studied a conditioned space-time Brownian motion which appears naturally in the framework of representation theory of the affine Lie algebra $\hat{\mathfrak{sl}_2}$: a space-time Brownian motion $(t,B_t)_{t\ge 0}$ conditioned (in Doob's sense) to remain in a moving boundary domain which can be seen as the Weyl chamber associated to the root system of the affine Lie algebra $\hat{\mathfrak{sl}_2}$.
 The present paper deals with the case of any affine Lie algebras.
-Let us describe briefly the framework of the paper.
+Let us briefly describe the framework of the paper.
 First we need an affine Lie algebra $\mathfrak{g}$.
 As in the finite dimensional case, for a dominant integral weight $\lambda$ of $\mathfrak{g}$ one defines the character of an irreducible highest-weight representation $V(\lambda)$ of $\mathfrak{g}$ with highest weight $\lambda$, as a formal series defined for $h$ in a Cartan subalgebra $\mathfrak{h}$ of $\mathfrak{g}$ by

 where $V(\lambda)_\mu$ is the weight space of $V(\lambda)$ corresponding to the weight $\mu$.
 This formal series converges for every $h$ in a subset of the Cartan subalgebra which doesn't depend on $\lambda$.
 A particular choice of an element $h\in \mathfrak{h}$ in the region of convergence of the characters is called a specialization.
-For two dominant weights $\omega$ and $\lambda$, the following decomposition
+Let us fix a dominant weight $\omega$ once for all.
+For a dominant weight $\lambda$, the following decomposition

 where $M_{\lambda}(\beta)$ is the multiplicity of the module with highest weight $\beta$ in the decomposition of $V(\omega)\otimes V(\lambda)$, allows to define a transition probability $Q_\omega$ on the set of dominant weights, letting for $\beta$ and $\lambda$ two dominant weights of $\mathfrak{g}$,